-The VIEs contributed an aggregate of 98.7%, 96.5% and 99.9% of the consolidated net revenues for the years ended May 31, 2019, 2020 and 2021, respectively.
+The VIEs contributed an aggregate of 96.5%, 99.9% and 99.6% of the consolidated net revenues for the years ended May 31, 2020, 2021 and 2022, respectively.
 The Company's operations not conducted through contractual arrangements with the VIEs primarily consist of the lease of its commercial property.
-As of May 31, 2020 and 2021, the VIEs accounted for an aggregate of 74.0% and 68.0%, respectively, of the consolidated total assets, and 93.9%, and 92.6%, respectively, of the consolidated total liabilities.
-The assets not associated with the VIEs were primarily consist of cash and cash equivalents, prepaid expenses, short-term investments and long-term investments.
+As of May 31, 2021 and 2022, the VIEs accounted for an aggregate of 68.0% and 51.9%, respectively, of the consolidated total assets, and 92.6%, and 95.4%, respectively, of the consolidated total liabilities.
+The assets not associated with the VIEs primarily consist of cash and cash equivalents, prepaid expenses, short-term investments and long-term investments.

 There are no consolidated VIEs' assets that are collateralized for the VIEs' obligations and can only be used to settle the VIEs' obligations.
 There are no creditors (or beneficial interest holders) of the VIEs that have recourse to the general credit of the Company or any of its consolidated subsidiaries.
 There are no terms in any arrangements, considering both explicit arrangements and implicit variable interests that require the Company or its subsidiaries to provide financial support to the VIEs.
-However, if the VIEs ever need financial support, the Company or its subsidiaries may, at its option and subject to statutory limits and restrictions, provide financial support to its VIEs through loans to the shareholders of the VIEs or entrustment loans to the VIEs.
+However, if the VIEs ever need financial support, the Company or its subsidiaries may, at its option and subject to statutory limits and restrictions, provide financial support to its VIEs through loans to the shareholders of the VIEs.

 Relevant PRC laws and regulations restrict the VIEs from transferring a portion of its net assets, equivalent to the balance of its statutory reserve and its share capital, to the Company in the form of loans and advances or cash dividends.
-Please refer to Note 26 for disclosure of restricted net assets.
+Please refer to Note 25 for disclosure of restricted net assets.